Too many coaches and functional fitness athletes, the term “Functional Bodybuilding” may seem like an oxymoron.

 In August of 2016, Marcus had just finished his 6th consecutive appearance as a competitor at the CrossFit Games.
 Instead of resting and recovering, Marcus accelerated deeper into his training in order to prepare for the NPGL(GRID) Competition.
-Soon after he he delved into his training, disaster struck and Marcus experienced severe adrenal fatigue, energy loss, and a significant injury in his shoulder.
+Soon after he delved into his training, disaster struck and Marcus experienced severe adrenal fatigue, energy loss, and a significant injury in his shoulder.
 A lifetime of athletic pursuits and intensity had finally caught up with him.

 Marcus’s Coach, Mike Lee, recognized Marcus’s need for a seismic shift in his training.
 Mike had to take Marcus, a highly advanced trainee, and bring everything back to the fundamentals of movement.

 This focus on the basics of movement patterns is what spawned the training methodology known as Functional Bodybuilding.
-Though it was initially created as a rehabilitative tool for Marcus Filly, it has become a staple in the training programs of all of our CrossFit athletes.
+Though it was initially created as a rehabilitative tool for Marcus Filly, it has become a staple in the training programs of all of our athletes.

-Functional Bodybuilding is is a training system that prioritizes quality of movement over intensity.
+Functional Bodybuilding is a training system that prioritizes quality of movement over intensity.
 Bodybuilding and controlled methods of movement are used to help athletes fulfill their ‘function.’
 This methodology is beneficial to athletes because it can enhance performance.
 For non-athletes, it helps them look good, move well and gain mental clarity.

 1. Movement quality is more important than the amount of load (weight) or intensity (work) applied.

 2. Be present and aware.
 You must follow the tempo, adhere to the full range of movement and repetitions and sets, and observe the proper amount of rest.
-It all has purpose.
+It all has a purpose.